 05. Quick FAQs

 - Will creams eventually remove a tattoo?
-No. The ink sits deeper than creams can act and requires energy delivered into the dermis.
+No. The ink sits too deep for creams to act on it and needs energy delivered into the dermis.

 - Why do some colours linger?
-Certain pigments reflect or scatter the chosen wavelength.
-Yellows and whites are famously stubborn.
+Certain pigments reflect or scatter the selected wavelength.
+Yellows and whites are especially stubborn.
 See this short note from WebMD.

 - Is laser safe for darker skin?
-Yes with correct settings and wavelength choice.
-1064 nm is favoured for higher Fitzpatrick types as supported in peer reviewed studies.
+Yes, with the correct settings and wavelength choice.
+1064 nm is often preferred for higher Fitzpatrick types, as supported in peer reviewed studies.

 For clinics: get hands on

-If you would like to see a professional system built for reliable clearance and low running costs, book a look at the Nu Tatouage Plus.
-You can book a demo or request details, including finance, training, and our rapid swap support.
+If you want to see a professional system built for dependable clearance and low running costs, book a look at the Nu Tatouage Plus.
+You can book a demo or request details, including finance, training and rapid swap support.
 Our Coventry showroom is open for in person demos.

-If your goal is real removal, choose a clinician and a proper laser system, not a cream.
+If you want genuine removal, choose a qualified clinician and a proper laser system, not a cream.

 Dr Majid Zarandouz